phasegenomics/FALCON-Phase/README.md

 ### Mapping of Hi-C Reads

-Hi-C reads are mapped to the
+Hi-C reads are mapped to the minced FASTA file using `bwa mem`, streamed and processed in `samtools` and filtered with a FALCON-Phase utility:

+        job_dir/
+        ├── test.unfiltered.bam/      # Hi-C reads mapped to minced FASTA
+        ├── test.filtered.bam/        # filtered Hi-C reads mapped to minced FASTA ├── test.binmat/             # binary matric of normalized Hi-C mappings
+            ├── test

 hbird.unfiltered.bam
 hbird.filtered.bam